chickenrice1/Chromebook-Commands/README.md

 ##Keyboard Commands
 <br>
-  If there is a folder [or file] labeled Keyboard-Commands, download it or open it from github.
-From there, you'll find a lits of keyboard commands you can follow.
+  If there is a folder [or file] labeled CrashCommands, download it or open it from github.
+From there, you'll find a list of keyboard commands you can follow.